eurusik/nx-mf-remote-loader-generator/README.md

 If you don't have the `ngx-mf-remote-loader` project in your workspace, the generator will skip the remote loader configuration with a warning message.

-### Creating Your Own Custom Remote Loader Library
+### Creating Your Own Custom Remote Loader Implementation

-Instead of using the npm package, you can create your own custom remote loader library in your Nx workspace based on the patterns from `ngx-mf-remote-loader`.
-This approach gives you more control and ensures the generator can find and modify your library.
+You can create your own custom implementation of the remote loader functionality while using the interfaces from the `ngx-mf-remote-loader` package.
+This approach gives you more control over the implementation details while ensuring the generator can find and modify your library.
+The following examples show how to create your own implementation classes that extend the base classes from `ngx-mf-remote-loader`.

 1. **Create a new library in your Nx workspace**: